 That’s why at the Budwig Center we include a comprehensive heavy metal test in our programs.
 But you may wonder, are we really exposed to anything that could be considered a worrying level of heavy metals and chemicals in daily life?
 Consider the current data:

 Common heavy metals such as aluminum are now a menacing part of our day to day, found in deodorants, aluminum cookware, beer in cans, soft drinks in cans, aluminum coffee pots; some anti-acid formulations; and even various types of cosmetics.

-Next up, Nickel, found in cigarettes (2 to 6 mcg Ni per average cigarette), diesel exhaust and even some foods, especially: cocoa, chocolate, soy products, nuts, and hydrogenated oils.
+Next up, is Nickel, which is found in cigarettes (2 to 6 mcg Ni per average cigarette), diesel exhaust, and even some foods, especially: cocoa, chocolate, soy products, nuts, and hydrogenated oils.

 Why Detox on a Regular Basis